marcob/Singularity/Docs/getting-started/basic-examples.md

 ## Basic Load Balanced Service with Allocated Ports

-If Singularity is [configured with a load balacner api](../development/load-balancer-integration.md) like [Baragon](https://github.com/HubSpot/Baragon), you can also have Singularity keep your load balancer up to date.
+If Singularity is [configured with a load balancer api](../development/load-balancer-integration.md) like [Baragon](https://github.com/HubSpot/Baragon), you can also have Singularity keep your load balancer up to date.
 When a task is started and healthy, Singularity will notify the load balacner api of the new service and the port that it is running on.

 We will need to add some information for the load balancer api to our JSON: